 Arizona teen swept away in floodwaters before rescuers could reach her; search underway

-Faith Moore, 16, was swept downstream before rescuers could reach her, the local sheriff's office said
+Faith Moore was swept downstream before rescuers could reach her

 A massive search was underway in Arizona for a missing 16-year-old girl who was swept away in rising floodwaters during an attempted rescue Saturday night after her car became stranded in knee-high water, authorities said.